 communicate with anyone from anywhere.
 Furthermore, they can use their own

 device to do so by integrating their Smartphone with the Corporate Office Directory.

 - Unified Messaging: UC allows accessing Emails, Text Messages, Voice Mails, Fax

-and Video Messages from a single device given that all supporting software are present.
+and Video Messages from a single device given that all supporting software is present.

-With everything at one place, enhance employee responsiveness to customers.
+With everything in one place, enhance employee responsiveness to customers.

 - Unified User Clients: Many organizations are now promoting ‘Bring Your Own

 Device’ service i.e., BYOD.
 One major benefit of this service is that users do not

 have to get accustomed to office desk phones.
 One can integrate Laptop and Deskphone